Bali Part Three

-Michael Taylor spent three weeks in Bali, Indonesia, in the fall of 2012.
+Michael Taylor spent three weeks in Bali, Indonesia.
 While there, he explored the sights, sampled the food, learnt about the culture, and checked out what's hot and what's not in one of Southeast Asia's most exciting travel destinations.

 Michael stayed at several hotels and resorts at various price points during his stay.
 The first hotel on his itinerary was the Grand Mirage Resort, which is located in Nusa Dua, Bali, but not within the gated community.
 During his three night stay, he had the pleasure of interviewing Matthew Wood, the hotel's Executive Chef.

 The most difficult challenge facing chefs at five star hotels is consistency, says Matthew Wood, Executive Chef at the Grand Mirage Resort & Thalasso Bali.

 "It's the same at every hotel,” Matthew says.

 "It's not the kind of job at which you can just delegate and sit back.
 It requires constant follow up.”

 Located on the tip of Nusa Dua Beach in the village of Tanjung Benoa, the Grand Mirage Resort is an all inclusive hotel that attracts a diverse clientèle.
 During public holidays in Indonesia, you will find lots of Indonesian families staying at the resort.

 When it's cold in Europe, there are lots of guests from Britain, Germany, and Russia.
 The hotel is also popular with Australians during holiday periods Down Under.

 So in addition to maintaining consistent standards of quality at the hotel's seven restaurants, bars, and cocktail lounges, Chef Matthew also needs to cater to the varying food preferences of the various nationalities that stay at the hotel.